 Many people confuse the issue because they think and act like we are all starting at the same place and with the same physical makeup, same kind and amount of muscle memory.....

-A lot of things that are said are true of some players but not all.
+A lot of things that are said are true of some trumpet players but not all.

 The "universal" truths are more universal with complete beginners than with people who have 2+ years of playing (including comeback players).